logiclink/corona_seir_workbench/README.md

 For a graphical data output, we use the [Microsoft Windows Forms Charting](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.datavisualization.charting)<sup>[8](#f8)</sup> Library, which comes with Visual Studio.
 The user interface was programmed in [XAML](https://en.wikipedia.org/wiki/Extensible_Application_Markup_Language) with the [Windows Presentation Foundation](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation).
 Both were combined in a .Net Core 3.1 project.

 In order to present data from as many countries as possible, we use the infection data from the [CSSE](https://systems.jhu.edu/) of the Johns-Hopkins-University.
 This data is aggregated by [Datopian](https://datahub.io/core/covid-19) on a daily basis by country.
 For historical R₀ values of Germany we use the daily [nowcasting values](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Projekte_RKI/Nowcasting_Zahlen.xlsx) published by the Robert Koch-Institute.
 We determine population data from the web API of the [World Bank](https://www.worldbank.org/).
-Daily vaccination data is retrieved from [Our World in Data](https://ourworldindata.org/covid-vaccinations) of the Oxford Martin School and University of Oxford.
+Daily vaccination data is retrieved from [Our World in Data (OWID)](https://ourworldindata.org/covid-vaccinations) of the Oxford Martin School and University of Oxford.
 Data is downloaded from the web only once a day and then temporarily stored for further processing.

 A Python-based approach to SEIR modelling for SARS-COV-2 has been published by Pina Merkert<sup>[9](#f9)</sup> in Heise c't magazine.
 The Python code can be found on [Github](https://github.com/pinae/SEIR-fit).